 Determine chain and bar length

-The length of the chain depends on your measure a chainsaw bar.
-Since measure a chainsaw bar come in different lengths – 35 cm, 40 cm, 45 cm – the length of the chain will be different.
+The true bar length depends on your measure a chainsaw bar length measure.
+Thus, you’ll need to measure the bar.
+Since measure a chainsaw bar length come in different lengths – 35 cm, 40 cm, 45 cm – the true length measure will be different.

-The length of the chain is measured by the number of links.
+You should measure chainsaw chain by the number of links.
 We count the links.
 You can do it one link at a time.
-You can fold the chain in half and count in pairs.
+You can fold it in half and count in pairs.
 And we get the second value.

-And now we know the two values of our chain:
+For example, we have 50 links.
+And now we know the two values:

 - 3/8ths of a pitch.

-By the way, if we multiply, these two figures and divide by 2.54 (this is an inch), we get the bar length in centimeters.
+By the way, if we multiply, these two figures and divide by 2.54 (this is the nearest inch measurement in length), we get the true length measure in centimeters.